dainelkoh/Cinderella/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Mr Saiful - For his advice in making this project a successful one
+* Mr Saiful - For his teaching and advice in making this project a successful one